Beskamir/beskamir.github.io/_projects_page/2018-04-13-cpsc585-Karsio-game.md

 - My excellent team members Ben, Rukiya, and Brian.
 - [LearnOpenGL](https://learnopengl.com/) for helping me figure out how to use OpenGL.
 - Space skybox generated using [Spacescape](http://alexcpeterson.com/spacescape/).
+- All the previously listed libraries used in this project.

 ---